albondad/chatchat/README.md

 # Things That Could Have Been Improved

 - I would have wanted to spend more time in the UI design just to make the web application look a little less bland.
+- I would have wanted to add extra UI to toggle starting and stopping the connection to the web socket.
 - I would have wanted to add extra error handling on the web socket to catch any errors.
 - I would have wanted to add extra statisitcs to display to fill up the web page and engage with the user more.
 - I would have split the sections into their own components, just to reduce the code that was being returned in the index.tsx page component.